EpocDotFr/hackattic/README.md

 ## Usage

-Simply execute one of the scripts named after the corresponding challenge (e.g `python help_me_unpack.py`).
+Simply execute one of the scripts named after the corresponding problem (e.g `python help_me_unpack.py`).
 Note that some may be placed in folders with the same name, for clarity purposes.